luedi-SF/OS-luedi/README.md

 That is because I didn't read the correct sector of my disk.
 It seems like a stupid mistake, but it really will trouble you because it is difficult to figure out the motion of disk at first time.

-So there is a way to easily check it out.
+So there is a way to check it out easily .

 ```shell
  dd if=${BUILD}/boot/boot.o of=hd.img bs=512 seek=0 count=1 conv=notrunc